 - Zhong Kui (钟馗): In Chinese folklore, Zhong Kui was a brilliant scholar denied his rightful official post because of his savage appearance.
 After committing suicide, Zhong Kui was made a vanquisher of evil spirits by the King of Hell.
 In some versions of the story, the indignant scholar was also given the mythical title of the King of Ghosts.

 There are two versions of Chinese Hell.
 One is the Ten Courts of Hell, which is heavily influenced by Buddhist Beliefs.
 The other is the Eighteen Levels of Hell, which is also based on Buddhist beliefs and originated during the Tang Dynasty.

 - Ma Mian (马面): Ma Mian means “horse face” and is a race of hellish officers in charge of bringing souls to hell for judgement.
-Some beliefs also claim that Ma Mian is not a race but an officer guarding the bridge crossing over to hell.
+Other beliefs state that Ma Mian is not a race but an officer guarding the bridge crossing over to hell.

 - Meng Po (孟婆): In some versions of the Chinese Hell, Meng Po is an elderly lady in charge of forgetfulness.
 She serves a magical soup to souls before their reincarnation, thus ensuring that all about hell and previous lives are forgotten.

 - Niu Tou (牛头): Niu Tou means “ox head” and is a race of hellish officers in charge of bringing souls to hell for judgement.
-Some beliefs also claim Niu Tou is not a race but an officer guarding the bridge crossing over to hell.
+Other beliefs state that Niu Tou is not a race but an officer guarding the bridge crossing over to hell.